stefanhacks/TruckScript/README.md

 As a bonus, working with CI, setting up a local environment correctly - with githooks and elsint - is always good practice.

+## Approach:

+The intent here was to cover most, if not all bases.
+No external library was used for time management, mouse events, data control or anything of the sort.
+My goal was to tackle different typescript problems with little else, as to better move within its confines.

+My best efforts were spent in keeping things as single-purpose as possible.
+Game.ts boots the game, Loader.ts loads the visual assets, and so on.
+If a function needs debugging, it should lie in the most obvious of places.
+JSDocs were standart throughout the application, keeping the simple TS pattern, and hopefully clear enough that every method warrants no extra explanation.

+Of course, setbacks always happen and such a broad approach does not necessarily render the most pleasant of visual results.
+Keeping with simple JS constructs allows for little visual power and a lack of glimmer ends up being noticeable.
+Had I opted to use a robust visual library (React, Pixi, etc) certainly the game would have looked differently - but I believe I would have missed the mark I intended to - the basics.

 ## Yays:
 Since I decided to write stuff - mostly - by scratch, I ran into a few hurdles here and there but I'm satisfied of the result.